 Basically it was busy.
 Lots of lovely people met and I think the majority of people enjoyed their stay....always someone though.
 I apologise to people who stayed in October who gave me very low marks for facilities, so sorry that the dancing girls were not available that evening....the clue is in the name 'Bed and Breakfast'.
-I enjoyed my children, my dog, my walking and photography and was delighted to get through to the regional finals of the Thistle Awards, never quite make it to glittering glory though, but does it really matter, not really.
+I enjoyed my children, my dog, my walking and photography and was delighted to get through to the regional finals of the Thistle Awards, never quite make it to glittering glory though.
 Not much more to say except I wish there was an ending in sight to my current situation.
 I look forward to 2014 with dread and anticipation and I try to remain positive....not easy.
 Shall just wait and see what happens.
 I should like to thank the following pictures for their help this year.

 The 19th of December, a date that will always be of great significance as it is the date my father died, 8 years ago now.
 As is now 'the norm' I made my pilgrimage over to Comrie, with my son, to pay my respects.
 The weather was a bit snowy and cold, but always seems to be on this day.
 I also always stop off at the main graveyard where my grandfather, grandmother and Auntie are buried.
 My father always disliked the headstone they have, saying it was ostentatious.
 I do like the intertwined JD though, my initials, or were and will be again.
 I never really paid much notice to the inscription before at the bottom, but it really hit me today.
 It reads 'I to the hills will lift mine eyes'.
 Rather strangely it was pretty much the same inscription that caught my eye at the top of Mount Blair in my post 8/10/13 which reads 'I will lift up mine eyes unto the hill'.
 How spooky! and when I put my usual random photo on Facebook from that walk I put that inscription against the photo I posted.